Great Stone of Fourstones

 The Great Stone of Fourstones, or the Big Stone as it is known locally, is a glacial deposit on the moorlands of Tatham Fells, England, straddling the county border between North Yorkshire and Lancashire, near Bentham in the District of Craven.

 The name suggests that there were once four stones, but now there is only one.
 The other three were possibly broken up for scythe sharpening stones, or building stone, centuries ago.
 Large stones such as this were useful as boundary markers in the open countryside, and this one was used as a boundary marker for the Lancashire–Yorkshire boundary between Tatham and Bentham parishes.

-A local myth tells of how the stone was dropped by the devil, on his way to build Devil's Bridge at nearby Kirkby Lonsdale.
+A local myth tells how the stone was dropped by the devil, on his way to build Devil's Bridge at nearby Kirkby Lonsdale.

 The stone has 14 steps carved into the side of it to allow access to the top.
 It is not known when they were carved, but they are well worn from years of use.